-- We believe that unemployment benefits should not be available to workers on strike. - When an employee leaves his/her employment voluntarily, we recommend that the employee should not at any time, be able to collect unemployment benefits from that employer's account. - We recommend that the present system of determining employer responsibility for unemployment benefits be re-examined to prevent the unfair penalization of previous and seasonal employers. - We support an averaging of quarters in one calendar year to be used in determining compliance with unemployment insurance coverage thresholds - We support exempting agricultural employers from the first \$80,000 of quarterly wages and indexed for inflation for calculation of unemployment insurance. - 6.
+- 1. We believe that unemployment benefits should not be available to workers on strike. - 2.
+We support the New York State Department of Labor enforcing removal of unemployment benefits once participants have been offered comparable employment. - 3.
+We recommend that the present system of determining employer responsibility for unemployment benefits be re-examined to prevent the unfair penalization of previous and seasonal employers. - 4.
+We support an averaging of quarters in one calendar year to be used in determining compliance with unemployment insurance coverage thresholds. - 5.
+We support exempting agricultural employers from the first \$80,000 of quarterly wages and indexed for inflation for calculation of unemployment insurance. - 6.
 We oppose any further extensions to unemployment benefits and recommend unemployment benefits end at 26 weeks. - 7.
-We support legislation expanding the definition of agricultural labor to include working at farmers markets and allowing agricultural employers to exclude immediate family members when determining liability from unemployment taxes. - 8.
-We support extending the time to respond to unemployment insurance requests for information from 7 to 14 days.
+We support legislation expanding the definition of agricultural labor to include working at farmers markets and allowing agricultural employers to exclude immediate family members when determining liability from unemployment taxes.

+8. We support extending the time to respond to unemployment insurance requests for information from 7 to 14 days.